marcotam2002/geounips/README.md

 - ✅ **2025-11-17** - 🛠️ Repository initialized.
 - ✅ **2025-11-18** - 📄 Paper available on arXiv.
 - ✅ **2025-11-20** - 🚀 Provide core codebase, testing subset, and pre-trained models for evaluation.
+- 🔜 Training data (PS-Perp) will be released.
+If you are interested, please follow this repository for updates.

 ---